Mary Oliver: Critical reception

+Oliver is one of the most widely read American poets in history and has been called "America's most beloved poet".
+But her popularity exceeds her critical reputation.
+From her earliest publications, critics called her work trite, sentimental, didactic, and self-indulgent, labels that endured throughout her career; William Logan called her "the poet laureate of the self-help biz".
+Benjamin Myers called Oliver's frequent invocations of wonder and faith "blithely bland" and "pandering".
+Responding to characterizations of sentimentality, Oliver's proponents have sought to emphasize her portrayal of violence and darkness in nature, and subtexts that "might have been lost in the process of memeification".
+Oliver's work has been the subject of few critical studies, and her coverage in journalistic criticism was scarce relative to her stature: The New York Times never published a full-length review of her work.

 In the Women's Review of Books, Maxine Kumin called Oliver an "indefatigable guide to the natural world, particularly to its lesser-known aspects."
 Reviewing Dream Work for The Nation, critic Alicia Ostriker numbered Oliver among America's finest poets: "visionary as Emerson [... she is] among the few American poets who can describe and transmit ecstasy, while retaining a practical awareness of the world as one of predators and prey."
 New York Times reviewer Bruce Bennetin wrote that American Primitive "insists on the primacy of the physical" and Holly Prado of Los Angeles Times Book Review wrote that it "touches a vitality in the familiar that invests it with a fresh intensity."
+Angela Alaimo O'Donnell wrote that overall and particularly in Thirst, "the poet's regard for nature may seem to teeter occasionally on the brink of pantheism, yet attentiveness to the poems, especially within the context of this particular volume, soon dispels this misperception."

 Vicki Graham suggests Oliver oversimplifies the affiliation of gender and nature: "Oliver's celebration of dissolution into the natural world troubles some critics: her poems flirt dangerously with romantic assumptions about the close association of women with nature that many theorists claim put the woman writer at risk."
 In her article "The Language of Nature in the Poetry of Mary Oliver", Diane S. Bond writes, "few feminists have wholeheartedly appreciated Oliver's work, and though some critics have read her poems as revolutionary reconstructions of the female subject, others remain skeptical that identification with nature can empower women."
 In The Harvard Gay & Lesbian Review, Sue Russell wrote, "Oliver will never be a balladeer of contemporary lesbian life in the vein of Marilyn Hacker, or an important political thinker like Adrienne Rich; but the fact that she chooses not to write from a similar political or narrative stance makes her all the more valuable to our collective culture."